A Guide To The Canadian Gambling Laws

-Canadian lawmakers and citizens have managed to take on an even-handed approach to gambling despite the charm of easy money.
+Canadian lawmakers and citizens have taken an even-handed approach to gambling despite the charm of easy money.
 However, the laws on gambling remain flexible in most cases while keeping the public’s welfare in mind.
 This article looks at the history of gambling laws in Canada and highlights the current laws.

-There have been several gambling laws in Canada beginning with the 1867 Constitution Act which later metamorphosed into the Criminal Code in 1892.
-Later on, some of the provisions of these acts were amended in 1900, 1910, 1925, 1969, 1985, and 1999.
-Each amendment meant new ways and approaches to gambling and ranged from banning gambling activities to making it legal.
+There have been several gambling laws in Canada, beginning with the 1867 Constitution Act, which later metamorphosed into the Criminal Code in 1892.
+Later, some of these acts' provisions were amended in 1900, 1910, 1925, 1969, 1985, and 1999.
+Each amendment meant new ways and approaches to gambling, ranging from banning gambling activities to making it legal.

-Illegal gambling thrived in Canada several decades ago as the area of organized crime especially as the country had banned most forms of gambling before 1970.
+Illegal gambling thrived in Canada several decades ago as an area of organized crime, especially as the country had banned most forms of gambling before 1970.
 However, things started taking a different turn in 1970 when average citizens began to have access to illegal gaming activities.

-The ‘Code’ (federal criminal code) is the overarching law that oversees gambling activities in Canada.
+The Criminal Code of Canada is the overarching law that oversees gambling activities in Canada.
 The provisions of Sections 201 to 206 make all lotteries, betting, and gambling illegal throughout Canada although there are very few exemptions like pari-mutuel betting on horse races as far back as 1985.
-This Criminal Code deals with a wide range of illegal gambling offenses among which the following are most common:
+This Criminal Code deals with a wide range of illegal gambling offences, among which the following are most common:

 The several amendments mentioned above gradually gave room for some gaming activity.
-For example, raffles and bingo were allowed for charitable purposes in 1900, exhibitions and fairs were allowed to apply for gambling licenses so that they could hold gambling events in 1969.
+For example, raffles and bingo were allowed for charitable purposes in 1900, and exhibitions and fairs were allowed to apply for gambling licenses to hold gambling events in 1969.

-The major amendment was in 1985 where territories and local governments in Canada were given the power to legalize, manage, and control lottery, slot gaming, and other gaming devices playable on the computer.
-1999 also saw the suspension of the acts from the Criminal Code which hitherto banned gambling, thus local governments were given the liberty to manage and legalize all gambling forms.
+The major amendment was in 1985 when territories and local governments in Canada were given the power to legalize, manage, and control lottery, slot gaming, and other gaming devices playable on the computer.
+1999 also saw the suspension of the acts from the Criminal Code that banned gambling, so local governments were given the liberty to manage and legalize all gambling forms.

-In 2010, the offenses listed above were also amended in the Criminal code and considered to be serious offenses although the punishment for such offenses in Canada is not so grave, with the maximum punishment being a 5-year prison term.
+In 2010, the offences listed above were also amended in the Criminal Code and considered to be serious, although the punishment for them is not so grave, with the maximum punishment being a 5-year prison term.

 This development gave rise to betting agencies in each province to license casino operators.
 The regulatory bodies also ensure that gaming providers create a fair and safe gaming environment as they oversee the location of the facilities and the games they offer.

-These provincial regulatory bodies also regulate marketing and advertising of relevant gambling products, set tax and duties which firms must adhere to, also enact the provision of the Code regarding proceeds of crime, and also ensure that firms protect consumer's interests.
+These provincial regulatory bodies also regulate the marketing and advertising of relevant gambling products and set taxes and duties which firms must adhere.
+They enact the provision of the Code regarding proceeds of crime and also ensure that firms protect consumers' interests.
 They do this through laws and Acts formulated like the Consumer Protection Act in Ontario.

-On the other hand, online casinos are managed and licensed by the Kahnawake Gaming Commission.
-Surprisingly, gambling laws in Canada currently prohibit the setting up or running of any online casino within the Canadian territory.
-However, it is legal and safe for Canadians to play at other casinos offshore which makes Canada lose out on revenue and tax it would have gotten.
+On the other hand, online casinos are managed and licensed by the Kahnawake Gaming Commission and various other regulatory bodies.
+It is also legal and safe for Canadians to play at other casinos offshore, meaning Canada loses out on revenue and tax it would have otherwise received.
 For example, 392 million Canadian dollars was recorded in offshore casinos as the gross gambling turnover in 2019.